By accessing, browsing, or using this web site, you acknowledge that you have read, understand, and agree to be bound by these terms.

 The Infodesign Inc. and the Members do not want to receive confidential information from you through this Web site and related services.
 Please note that any information or material sent to us or the Members will be deemed NOT to be confidential and will be publicly available.

 Copyright and Trademark Infringement

 We respect the copyright and trademark rights of others and ask you to do the same.
-Feel free to contact us regarding claims that third party material infringes the copyrights or trademarks of others.
-We respond to all valid notices of such copyright and trademark infringement, and our policy is to suspend or terminate the access privileges of those who infringe the copyrights and trademarks of others.
+Our policy is to suspend or terminate the access privileges of those who infringe the copyrights and trademarks of others.